 The Hong Kong higher education system is similar to the UK, where students are required to complete a Bachelors degree before proceeding on to postgraduate study.

-There are only twenty universities in Hong Kong.
-Eight of them are funded by the University Grants Committee and the other twelve are self-financing institutions.
+There are only 22 universities in Hong Kong.
+Eight of them are funded by the University Grants Committee, one is publically-funded and the other 13 are self-financing institutions.

 Several them are world ranked institutions, carry out research in major disciplines.